-The deadline for the FAFSA is June 30th.
+The deadline for the FAFSA is June 30th of that particular academic year.
 Students and families should fill out the FAFSA as soon as it opens on October 1st.
 Many grants and scholarships are on a first-come-first-serve basis.
 Most schools have funds that are limited, so students have a better chance of receiving those funds, if eligible, when their FAFSA is submitted early.